azusapacificuniversity/lti-gmeet/README.md

 $ npm i
 ```

-2. Add a favion.png and logo.svg to the `/src/main/branding` folder, there are examples in `/src/main/branding/examples`
+2. Replace the example favicon.png and logo.svg in the `/src/main/branding` with your own favicon and logo

 ## Prepare the environment variables